gopi/AutoandGeneral/README.md

 Code configured Amazon AWS instance and access it via the following URL

-# Acess the Swagger URL from the below link to get know more about it and test via Swaager
+# Acess the Swagger URL from the below link to get know more about it and test via Swagger

 http://localhost:8081/swagger-ui.html